cryptoexplained/big-numbers/README.md

 ## Quick Start

 * <a href="http://bignumbers.tech/tutorials/java-script">JavaScript tutorial</a> - explains how to use BigNumbers directly in your html pages
+* <a href="http://bignumbers.tech/tutorials/angular">Angular tutorial</a> - explains how to use BigNumbers in Angular applications
 * <a href="http://bignumbers.tech/tutorials/nodejs">NodeJS tutorial</a> - explains how to use BigNumbers as NodeJS module

 ## Documentation